 If you’re looking to live in a state with an affordable cost of living as well as lakeside beaches, urban city activities, comfortable metropolitan areas, and unique opportunities, Michigan may be the state for you.

 With the 10th highest population in the United States—thanks in part to Detroit, whose metro area is home to over 6 million–Michigan also offers a multitude of quaint towns and suburbs with average costs of living that are far below the national average.
 Many of these cities also boast a low crime rate, ample employment opportunities, and a high satisfaction rate.

-Here’re 10 Best & Most Affordable Cities to live in Michigan for 2021.
+Here are 10 Best & Most Affordable Cities to live in Michigan: